nngabe/inductive_io/README.md

 Sample code for _``Inductive detection of Influence Operations via Graph Learning"_ [[arXiv](https://arxiv.org/abs/2305.16544)]

-See figure below for visual for an overview of the framework used in the paper.
+See figure below for an overview of the framework used in the paper.

 ## Contents: